Gustavo-SF/Supply-Chain-Pipeline/README.md

 The pipeline is divided in **four** sections.
 The first part is the ETL pipeline.
 We initially load the data inside a Blob Storage, we use the Azure FunctionApp to transform it with a trigger from the Queue Storage, load it back into the Blob Storage in a cleaned up CSV format.
 With the file properly formatted, we can then BULK INSERT it into the Azure SQL Database, having it ready to be used by multiple applications[1].

 Then we have three applications.
 The first is the development of a Power BI report that accesses the database and makes use of the created views [2].
-The second uses Azure Databricks to process the material prices, and use the results to make new visualizations in Power BI[3].
+The second uses Azure Databricks to process the material prices, and use the results to make new visualizations in Power BI[3] (This one has not been developed yet).
 The final application is a Web App that can be used to search for materials and makes use of two types of processing, both of them with an adapted version of the levenshtein distance.
-The first processing is done with the whole dataset, making use of KNN for clustering, the clusters are then accessible through the database.
-The second processing is done on-the-go with a levenshtein model deployed in Azure Machine Learning.
+The first processing is done with the whole dataset, making use of Nearest Neighbors with an adapted distance algorithm for clustering, the clusters are then accessible through the database.
+The second processing is done on-the-go with the same algorithm deployed in Azure Machine Learning.
 In this latter case we are able to make requests to an endpoint to obtain the closest materials.[4].

 Through this repository it is possible to navigate to all of the sections of this project.
 This includes:

 1. **ConvertData**: repository for the python source code for the transformations done in Azure FunctionApp, it also allows to do transformations locally if python is installed;
 2. **Deploy-PL-DB**: repository for the T-SQL source code for the deployment of data into the Azure SQL Database;
-3. **Material-Search**: general repository with the jupyter notebook containing the data exploration for material description comparison algorithm and trained clustering models;
+3. **Material-Search**: general repository with the jupyter notebook containing the data exploration for material description comparison algorithm and trained clustering models.
+This repository also contains the 3 repositories that make up the search application;
-4. **Material-Search-Deployment**: Deployment of the code into a VM to make the material clusters and to make the model and endpoint deployment into Azure Machine Learning
+    1. **Material-Search-Processing**: Deployment of the code into a VM to make the material clusters.
-5. **Search-App-Code**: The Search-App source code
+    2. **Material-Search-Model-Deployment**: Deployment of the distance model and endpoint of Azure Machine Learning to calculate and return the closest materials in the database.
-4. **Material-Price-Forecasting**: repository for azure databricks deployment containing the jupyter notebook with the forecasting of prices.
+    3. **Material-Search-App**: Deployment of the search application that uses the two other projects to get the closest materials.

 ## Requirements